Refrigeration

 It is also referred to as cold chain logistics.

-TCL mainly revolves around carefully handling such products within a low-temperature environment while maintaining an unbroken ‘cold chain’ at all stages of the transportation cycle.
+TCL primarily mainly revolves around carefully handling such products within a low-temperature environment while maintaining an unbroken ‘cold chain’ at all stages of the transportation cycle.

 What is a temperature-controlled supply chain?